DefiantZombie/FuelCellTweaks/README.md

 1. Enable Advanced Tweakables for your save.
 2. Right-click on a fuel cell and adjust the output capacity.

+#### Start On Launch
+1. Enable Advanced Tweakables for your save.
+2. Right-click on a fuel cell and enable the option.

 ## History

 See the changelog.txt file or git history.